-We’re hosting weekend events in October through December so the general public can explore this amazing resource, see why it needs help, and understand its incredible potential.
-(See the full event calendar here.)
+We’re hosting events so the general public can explore this amazing resource, see why it needs help, and understand its incredible potential.

 You can pick and choose from a number of fun and educational opportunities with our staff, partners and volunteers:

 - FEB 24: Birdwatch and help out in a creek cleanup

 And stay tuned – as we review the alternatives for restoration, we will keep you informed.
 We are going to need your help.
 We need you to add your voice to help protect this special green space.

 Send in your comments